grufftech/Path-of-Exile-Macros/README.md

 - F3 = Remaining Monsters

-- F4 = itemlevel
+- F4 = itemlevel (largely useless in 2.0+)

 - F5 = Party Invite the last person who PM'ed you.

 - Shift+F = Searches pwx.me for items like what you have.

-- T = Shows you exactly what mods you have.
+- Shift+T = Shows you exactly what mods you have.

 ## Chat Macros

 - Alt + 1 tells the pm-er you're in a map.

 - Alt + 2 thanks the pm-er.

+- Alt + 3 tells the pm-er you've sold the item.